AURIN/pgFaas-api/README.md

 #### Loading of test data

-Download of data from OSM, then loading into PostGIS (assuming the container IP address is 172.17.0.2)
+Download of a smal dataset from OpenStreetMap, then loading into PostGIS (assuming the container IP address is 172.17.0.2)

 ```
 curl -XGET "http://download.geofabrik.de/australia-oceania/new-caledonia-latest.osm.bz2"\